-If you don’t know where to begin tidying up your resume, or you’re not sure how to add that extra spark, there are people and organizations that can help.
+If you don’t know where to begin tidying up your resume, or you’re not sure how to add that extra spark, some people and organizations can help.
 You’ll find loads of useful advice online, and you can also take advantage of services offered by charities that help people get back into work.

 Before you charge into trying to find work, try and identify some career goals.
 Think about what you’d like to do.
 Perhaps you’re keen to get back to the kind of job you did before you took a break or you’d like to try something completely different.